awxkee/avif-coder/README.md

 The most features AVIF, HEIF library in android.
 Supported decoding in all necessary pixel formats in Android and avoids android decoding bugs.

-Image processing speed up by [libhwy](https://github.com/google/highway)
+Image processing speeded up by [libhwy](https://github.com/google/highway)

 If `context` is provided to the coder HDR images tone mapping is done on [Vulkan](https://developer.android.com/ndk/guides/graphics/getting-started).
 If you prefer not to use GPU to do tone mapping set context to null